SCIENTIFIC BACKGROUND

 Carnitine palmitoyltransferase 2 (CPT2) deficiency

 Carnitine palmitoyltransferase 2 (CPT2) deficiency is caused by pathogenic variants in the CPT2 gene.
-The most common of the three forms described, with approximately 300 cases to date, is the myopathic form, which is the least severe and manifests itself in recurrent attacks of muscle pain, weakness, sometimes with rhabdomyolysis and myoglobinuria during periods of fasting, viral diseases or after endurance activities.
+The most common of the three forms described, with approximately 300 cases to date, is the myopathic form.
+This is the least severe form, with recurrent attacks of muscle pain, weakness, sometimes with rhabdomyolysis and myoglobinuria during periods of fasting, viral diseases or after endurance activities.
 Differential diagnosis should include McArdle's disease, cytochrome c oxidase deficiency, and Duchenne type muscular dystrophy.

 Carnitine acylcarnitine translocase (CACT) deficiency